dwal3000/ready-set-bet/README.md

 ('11/12.showed.0', 2.505)
 ```

-Based on thi sanalysis, the best two bets are on on 5 and 9 to show (i.e. finish top 3).
+Based on this analysis, the best two bets are on on 5 and 9 to show (i.e. finish top 3).
 That might be surprising as some players might put their money on those two to win or place (i.e. finish top 2).

 Have fun!